Rebecca Colnar - WYLR - Interview

 Balding’s hard work and creativity over the past 30 years has paid off.
 He’s been featured in many publications and his bits are popular with many disciplines, including reining, reined cow horse and cutting.
 He’s even started a line of bits for polo players.
 His spurs and bits are shipped to the European market including France, Germany and Italy, and he’s getting requests from Australia and The Netherlands.

 His most recent coup was being featured in the series “How It’s Made” being filmed by The Discovery Channel.
-The segment on Spurs will be airing on the Science Channel."
+The segment on Spurs will be airing on the Science Channel in the US on Thursday, June 21st at 9:00pm ET."